Avaneesh40585/ML-Projects/Courtroom Simulation/README.md

 ## Project Structure:
 .
-├── Iterations/                       # Folder containing different versions of notebooks (.ipynb) of the Simulator │   ├── v0.0/                         # Explanation about each version's speciality is given at the start of it │   ├── v1.0/
+├── Iterations/                       # Folder containing different versions of notebooks (.ipynb) of the Simulator │   ├── v0.0/                         # Explanation about each version’s speciality is given at the start of it │   ├── v1.0/
 │   ├── v2.0/
 │   ├── v2.5/